 - What types of processes can you add to deployment plans to help security?

-A: Have developers document each change.
-Have developers fill out forms that identify each change and document which systems are being changed during the deployment plan.
+Have developers fill out forms to identify each change and document which systems are being changed during the deployment plan.

 - What are some security systems in place to protect from unauthorized traffic?